JudeTulel/web3deliveries/README.md

 ## Example Queries

-Here are some example GraphQL queries used in the application:
+Here are some example GraphQL queries used in the application: if you want to check their usag check here [dasboard.jsx](https://github.com/JudeTulel/web3deliveries/blob/main/src/components/dashboard.jsx)

 ```javascript
 import { gql } from '@apollo/client';